-{ "startLine": 1, "startColumn": 2, "endColumn": 5, "charLength": 3 }
+}

+Now we can see that the line/column properties represent the range of characters "abc", while the offset/length properties represent an insertion point before the character "b" (see §3.30.10).
+Those two regions are not the same, and so the region is invalid.

+If a region spans one or more lines, it SHALL include the newline sequences of all but the last line in the region.

+NOTE 5: This is not an independent requirement; it is a consequence of the specification for the default value of endColumn.

-EXAMPLE 6: The region
+EXAMPLE 3: The region

 { "startLine": 2 }

-includes the entire contents of line 2, excluding the newline sequence, namely "efg".
+includes the characters "efg".

-It is identical to these regions (among others):

-{ "startLine": 2 }

-{ "startLine": 2, "startColumn": 1 }

-{ "startLine": 2 , "charLength": 3 }

-{ "startLine": 2, "endColumn": 4 }

-If a region spans more than one line, it SHALL include the newline sequences of all but the last line in the region.

-EXAMPLE 7: The region
+EXAMPLE 4: The region

 { "startLine": 2, "endLine": 3 }

 includes the characters "efg\r\nhijk".

+To specify an entire line together with its trailing newline sequence, specify the region’s end point to be column 1 on the next line.

+NOTE 6: This is again a consequence of the specification of endColumn, which states that it specifies the character one past the end of the region.

+EXAMPLE 5: The region

+{ "startLine": 2, "endLine": 3, "endColumn": 1 }

+includes the characters "efg\r\n".

 A region of length 0 is referred to as an “insertion point.”
 An insertion point MAY be specified either by specifying charLength as 0, or by specifying the same values for startColumn and endColumn.

-NOTE 3: This is consistent with the rule that a region does not include the character in column endColumn.
+NOTE 7: Once more, this is again a consequence of the specification of endColumn.

-EXAMPLE 8: These regions (among others) specify an insertion point before the "b" on line 1.
+EXAMPLE 6: These regions (among others) specify an insertion point before the "b" on line 1.